Welcome to the Dickerson Lab

 capacities to compensate for age- and disease-related changes.

-In our research on the anatomy and physiology of memory, we study brain structure and function using magnetic resonance imaging (structural and functional MRI), and try to understand the roles of various brain regions in normal human memory.
+In our research on the anatomy and physiology of memory, we study brain structure and function using magnetic resonance imaging (structural and functional MRI) and positron emission tomography (PET), and try to understand the roles of various brain regions in normal human memory.
 Behavioral studies are also in progress to better understand how normal human memory works.
 Studies of aging focus primarily on individuals in their 50-90s, and seek to identify age-related changes in brain structure and function that relate to memory, language, and cognitive/affective/social task performance.
-Such investigations are also ongoing in people with mild cognitive impairment, Alzheimer's disease, primary progressive aphasia, frontotemporal dementia, posterior cortical atrophy, and related disorders.
+Such investigations are also ongoing in people with mild cognitive impairment, Alzheimer's disease, primary progressive aphasia, frontotemporal dementia, posterior cortical atrophy, progressive supranuclear palsy, corticobasal degeneration, and related disorders.

-In our research on the ways that aging, Alzheimer's disease, and related disorders affect brain anatomy, we use MRI to investigate the locations and degrees to which brain regions are affected by the disease, and how these changes relate to clinical symptoms and difficulties with the performance of cognitive tasks.
+In our research on the ways that aging, Alzheimer's disease, and related disorders affect brain anatomy, we use MRI and PET to investigate the locations and degrees to which brain regions are affected by the disease, the molecules involved in these diseases, and how these imaging measures relate to clinical symptoms and difficulties with the performance of cognitive tasks.

 We continue to develop and apply neuroimaging methods including "ultra" high resolution MRI to study brain structure and function at an unprecedented level of detail.
+We are actively working with colleagues to develop and apply new PET methods to measure molecules in the brain that have never been measured before, such as tau.
 We are currently working to refine imaging methods to measure the functional and structural integrity of memory and other systems of the brain, including the functional connectivity of brain systems and how these measures relate to behavior.

 A special focus of our research is on mild cognitive impairment (MCI),